Bettina Wegner: Biography

 Wegner was born in Berlin.
 After the creation of the East Germany (GDR), her Communist family moved to East Berlin.
 Her critical songs caused problems with the authorities and eventually led to her expulsion to West Germany in 1983.

 She first learnt the profession of a librarian.
 In 1966 she began to study drama at the Ernst Busch Academy of Dramatic Arts in Berlin and was also the co-founder of the East-Berlin Hootenanny-Klub.
 The idea of such Clubs was that everybody could present his/her own lyrics and writings without censorship on the stage.
 This freedom didn't last long: within one year this principle was abandoned, the Hootenanny-Klub was named OktoberKlub and was incorporated into the official youth organization in the German Democratic Republic, East Germany.

 After writing and spreading pamphlets against the intervention of the Warsaw Pact States in Czechoslovakia (Prague Spring) in 1968, she was exmatriculated and arrested because of anti-state activities.
 She was sent to prison for 19 months on parole.
 The experience of censorship and of custody (her first child from Thomas Brasch had been recently born) influenced her conduct and most of all the lyrics of her songs.
 After the „probation in the production" (which in the former GDR meant obligatory work in a factory), she visited nightschool, finishing the A level, and in 1972 completing her training as a singer at the 'Zentrales Studio für Unterhaltungskunst'.
 Since then she has lived as a singer-songwriter.

 Events (like "Eintopp" and "Kramladen") together with her husband Klaus Schlesinger (journalist), to whom she was married from 1970 till 1982, were forbidden by the GDR government agencies.
 After she also protested publicly against the deprivation of the singer-songwriter Wolf Biermann in 1976, her own performances were cut back more and more.
-The Stasi spied on her and put her under pressure (permitted by the penal code § 106 of the GDR) to spy on "adverserial – negative" persons.
+The Stasi spied on her and put her under pressure (permitted by the penal code § 106 of the GDR) to spy on "adversarial – negative" persons.